 The Jordan Museum in Ras al-Ayn opened in 2014 and houses the country’s most important archaeaological finds – Jordan’s share of the Dead Sea Scrolls and the lime plaster and reed Ain Ghazal statues, which date to 7,200-6,500BC, making them some of the earliest ever found.
 Afterwards head to Downtown’s souks – packed with bargain-hunters searching the artisan and merchant stalls.

 Fakhr El Din restaurant is a classy lunch choice.
 Set in the impressive ex-residence of a former prime minister, this Lebanese eatery is one of the best in Amman.
 Recommended dishes include the galayet bandora (a sautéed onion stew), kibbeh neyyeh (minced raw meat), and mutabal (a roasted aubergine dip).

 Amman is a tale of two cities - the modern west versus more traditional east side

 Located in King Hussein Park, the Royal Automobile Museum is a must for petrolheads.
 The display of over 70 classic cars and motorbikes tells the tale of Jordan in modern times.
 All exhibits are from the personal collection of car-loving King Hussein, who ruled from 1956 to 1999.
 With any time left over, tour the west of the city – the distinctly modern side of Amman.

 Jabal al-Weibdeh may be one of the oldest neighbourhoods in Amman, but it’s also one of the trendiest.
 Its labyrinthine streets are where the city’s foodies go.
-Have a Jordanian beer at never-empty Café de Paris and then head to Rakwet Arab café for a bite.
+Have a Jordanian beer near the never-empty Paris Square and then head to Rakwet Arab café for a bite.